gsa-oes/office-of-evaluation-sciences/_projects/1507-online-roth-tsp-enrollment.md

 ## What was the program change?

-OES developed eight different email messages that utilized different combinations of social science insights: clear action steps, fresh-start messaging, presentation of the decision to enroll in TSP as a choice between two options, and emphasis on short- and long-term benefits.
+OES developed eight different email messages that utilized different combinations of proven insights: clear action steps, fresh-start messaging, presentation of the decision to enroll in TSP as a choice between two options, and emphasis on short- and long-term benefits.

 ## How did the evaluation work?